PSD Vs. PSB – What’s The Difference?

 - Primarily used in Photoshop but can be used across other editing software.

 - PSD files have a 2GB limit, while PSB files don’t have a limit (that you will reach).

-- PSD files are the default save option, while PSB must be manually chosen in the format menu.
+- PSD files are the default save option, while PSB must be manually chosen in the Format menu.

-When you put it all into a list, there isn’t a lot different between each file.
+When you put it all into a list, there isn’t a lot of difference between each file.
 However, the single point of file capacity is a big one to know about.
 Especially when you start working with a lot of layers and images, remembering this key difference between PSD vs PSB is crucial.

 How To Save Your Project Into These File Types